 No wonder there are so many problems in Israel.
 No wonder they can’t settle for 50-50.
 No wonder they both want to annihilate the other.
 How would you react?
 If God promised you something and someone else was trying to take it claiming that God had not promised it to you, but to them.

 In Revelation we read of “Babylon the Great”.
 The false religion who leads the rulers of the world astray.
 This one is only, “I think”, but it seems very likely to me that towards the end of the age there will be one world wide religion, and I think it will be Islam.

 Not just because Islam started around Babylon, and because it makes sense that Islam and Judaism will face off at the end.
 And that this will finally resolve the conflict between Ishmael and Isaac.
 But also because of what we see of world events.

 Like most religions, Islam has been trying to spread ever since it started.
 And I don’t necessarily think that Christians fighting back with knights and warriors was the correct way to stop them during the crusades of the 11-1300’s.
 But clearly, that was not God’s timing for the rise of Islam.
 But now it seems to be spreading almost without resistance.
 Instead of going to war, they just migrate and populate.
 One Muslim friend of mine told me that Australia will be an Islamic nation within 50 years.
 When I asked why he was so sure, he said, “because our families have 10 children and yours only have 2.
 It’s just a matter of time before there are more of us than there are of you.”

 There are also some interesting prophecies in Islam.
-They are one of the only religions that agrees that Jesus will return.
+They are one of the only religions that agrees that Yeshua will return.
 But before he does, they believe that another man will rise to power.
 The Mahdi.
-They believe he will rule for 7 years during which he will bring about peace and prosperity (for Muslims at least).
-After the 7 years Jesus will return to defeat the anti-Christ.
+They believe he will rule for 7 years during which he will bring about peace and prosperity, (for Muslims at least).
+And after the 7 years Yeshua will return to defeat the anti-Christ.